cerdmann/spring-boot-lab/README.md

 1. Depending on your operating system, perform one of the following to start the application:
   * Mac/Linux: ```./gradlew bootRun```
   * Windows: ```gradlew bootRun```
 1. The Spring Initializer sets the port to 8080.
 Therefore, visit: [localhost:8080](http://localhost:8080) to view the output from your endpoint.
-You should see: ```Greetings from the Spring Boot Starter App!```
+You should see a [Chuck Norris Db](http://www.icndb.com/) joke.
 1. Now we are going to add Spring Boot Actuator for production-grade monitoring and information:
   * Open up the *build.gradle* file found at the root of your *lab* directory
   * Under dependencies, add the Actuator dependency.
 When you are done, the section should look like this: